gpierard/music-listening-behaviour/README.md

 - See if the algorithm can be improved (using for example non-equi joins)
 - Adapt to streaming data where appropriate
-- Run with the larger dataset (25k unique users)
+- Test resilience by running with other datasets
 - Expand automated and in-node testing
 - Improve logging and exception handling